Frequently Asked Questions

 Q. How long do I need Chiropractic care?

 Spinal problems, neglected since early childhood, may require ongoing supportive care for optimum spinal function.
 These long-standing problems are often associated with muscle weakness, soft tissue damage and degenerative changes to the spine.
-Most patients find that periodic chiropractic checkups help keep them in tip-top shape.
-Those who are active, have stressful jobs, or want to be their very best, find that a schedule of preventative visits are helpful in the maintenance of good health.
-Some patients seek chiropractic care only when their ache or pain becomes unbearable.
-While this style of "crisis management" is usually more costly and time-consuming, chiropractors stand ready to help all patients, regardless of their health goals.
-How long you decide to benefit from chiropractic care is always up to you.
+People who are active, have stressful jobs, or want to be their very best, find that they suffer injuries periodically and seek care to help resolve these issues in a timely manner.

 Q. Do I have a Slipped Disc?